freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 1. Opto switches have the inverse value of mechanical switches.
 That means per default, an opto switch is *closed*, and when a ball rolls through, it opens.
 It's kind of logical, because the ball *blocks* the beam of light thus *opening* the circuit, while a mechanical switch gets *closed* by the ball's weight.
 2. Timings are different.
 When a ball approaches an opto switch, the switch gets triggered as soon as the ball's *front* hits the beam, while a mechanical switch gets triggered when the ball's *center* is over it.
 This results in very short closing times when the ball stack moves to the next position after a ball eject.

-We call this closing time the *transition time* - it's the time during stack transition when all switches very briefly get closed.
+We call this closing time the *transition time* - it's the time during stack transition when all switches briefly close.

 *Like before, the animation shows a 6-ball trough filled with three balls.
 It starts by ejecting a ball, followed by draining that ball, rolling back onto the stack.*

 > [!NOTE]
-> If you set transition time to `0`, only the first and the last switch of the stack change value (as opposed to each position opening and closing immediately).
+> When a transition time is set to `0`, only the first and the last switch of the stack change value (as opposed to each position opening and closing immediately).

 ### Two coils and multiple switches